Skip to main content

 Getting Elements

-Never use document.querySelector - visuals renderer places elements in different contexts on the page, there is no guarantee that the querySelector will query the element you expect it to .
+Never use document.querySelector - visuals renderer places elements in different contexts on the page, there is no guarantee that the querySelector will query the element you expect it to return.

 Always use visualLink.getCanvasElement():